PersonalVPN was launched in 2005 by WiTopia.

-These leaks undercut the entire point of a VPN service in the first place.
+These leaks undercut the entire point of a VPN software in the first place.

-Which is exactly why we’ve tested over 70 VPN companies several times to make sure they’re legit.
+Which is exactly why we’ve done over 70 VPN reviews several times to make sure they’re legit.

 Unfortunately, PersonalVPN came up with two leaks right out of the gate.

 - https://ipleak.net/ (none found)

 We also ran the VPN installation files through VirusTotal.
 Thankfully, that came back completely clean.